In this insights, our construction specialists review and explain the new and upcoming changes.

 Construction industry clients doing business in NSW should take the time to familiarise themselves with these important changes, to avoid the potential ramifications of deliberate or inadvertent non-compliance with the new laws.

-Acknowledgment: The authors would like to acknowledge and thank Aya Shahin (Law Clerk) for her assistance in the preparation of this blog.
+Acknowledgment: The authors would like to acknowledge and thank Aya Shahin (Law Clerk) for her assistance in the preparation of this insights.

 This publication has been prepared for general guidance on matters of interest only and does not constitute professional legal advice.
 You should not act upon the information contained in this publication without obtaining specific professional legal advice.
 No representation or warranty (express or implied) is given as to the accuracy or completeness of the information contained in this publication and to the extent permitted by law, Cowell Clarke does not accept or assume any liability, responsibility or duty of care for any consequences of you or anyone else acting or refraining to act in relation on the information contained in this publication or for any decision based on it.